DeimElias/Lazy.nix/README.md

-- Your editor configuration anywhere you are, with 2 commands at most (install Nix and call your configuration)
+- Your editor configuration anywhere you are, with 2 commands at most (install Nix and call your configuration).
 - Reproducible way of including your configuration "the Nix way" in Home Manager or NixOS.

 ## Some considerations...

-Nix is a powerful package manager, and this template aims to use it as our only package manager for plugins, lsp servers, treesitter parsers, and runtime dependencies.
+Nix is a powerful package manager, and this template aims to use it as our only package manager for plugins, LSP servers, treesitter parsers, and runtime dependencies.
 This means that if a Neovim plugin is a package manager with (maybe) some utilities, all of its package manager capabilities should be disabled and instead rely purely on nix.
 Some examples are: